A. E. van Vogt: Dianetics and fix-ups (1950–1961)

 In 1950, van Vogt was briefly appointed as head of L. Ron Hubbard's Dianetics operation in California.
 Van Vogt had first met Hubbard in 1945, and became interested in his theories, which were published shortly thereafter.
 Dianetics was the secular precursor to Hubbard's Church of Scientology; van Vogt would have no association with Scientology, as he did not approve of its mysticism.

 The California Dianetics operation went broke nine months later, but never went bankrupt, due to van Vogt's arrangements with creditors.
-Very shortly after that, van Vogt and his wife opened their own Dianetics center, partly financed by his writings, until he "signed off" around 1961.
-From 1951 until 1961, van Vogt's focus was on Dianetics, and no new story ideas flowed from his typewriter.
+Shortly afterward, van Vogt and his wife opened their own Dianetics center, partly financed by his writings, until he "signed off" around 1961.
+From 1951 until 1961, van Vogt's focus was on Dianetics, and he produced no new fiction.

 Fix-ups

 However, during the 1950s, van Vogt retrospectively patched together many of his previously published stories into novels, sometimes creating new interstitial material to help bridge gaps in the narrative.
 Van Vogt referred to the resulting books as "fix-ups", a term that entered the vocabulary of science-fiction criticism.
 When the original stories were closely related this was often successful, although some van Vogt fix-ups featured disparate stories thrown together that bore little relation to each other, generally making for a less coherent plot.
 One of his best-known (and well-regarded) novels, The Voyage of the Space Beagle (1950) was a fix-up of four short stories including "Discord in Scarlet"; it was published in at least five European languages by 1955.

-Although Van Vogt averaged a new book title every ten months from 1951 to 1961, none of them were new stories; they were all fix-ups, collections of previously published stories, expansions of previously published short stories to novel length, or republications of previous books under new titles and all based on story material written and originally published between 1939 and 1950.
+Although Van Vogt averaged a new book title every ten months from 1951 to 1961, none of them were entirely new content; they were all fix-ups, collections of previously published stories, expansions of previously published short stories to novel length, or republications of previous books under new titles and all based on story material written and originally published between 1939 and 1950.
 Examples include The Weapon Shops of Isher (1951), The Mixed Men (1952), The War Against the Rull (1959), and the two "Clane" novels, Empire of the Atom (1957) and The Wizard of Linn (1962), which were inspired (like Asimov's Foundation series) by Roman imperial history; specifically, as Damon Knight wrote, the plot of Empire of the Atom was "lifted almost bodily" from that of Robert Graves' I, Claudius.
 (Also, one non-fiction work, The Hypnotism Handbook, appeared in 1956, though it had apparently been written much earlier.)

 After more than a decade of running their Dianetics center, Hull and van Vogt closed it in 1961.
 Nevertheless, van Vogt maintained his association with the organization and was still president of the Californian Association of Dianetic Auditors into the 1980s.